cloudoptlab/cloudopt-next-docs/html/route.md

 ## RESTful

 Cloudopt Next supports @GET, @POST, @PUT, @DELETE, and @PATCH, which correspond to the five methods in the HTTP request.
-RESTful-related annotations can only be used on methods, as are the @APIs that support configuring URLs.
-Cloudopt Next automatically splices URLs configured in the @API with URLs configured in RESTful annotations.
+RESTful-related annotations can only be used on plans, as are the @APIs that support configuring URLs.
+Cloudopt Next automatically splices URLs set in the @API with URLs configured in RESTful annotations.

 Such as: